 Julia Nanos is a labour and employment lawyer at Hicks Morley’s Toronto office.
-She advises public and private sector employers on a wide-range of labour and employment issues, with particular focus on human rights and accommodation, wrongful dismissal defence litigation, grievance and interest arbitrations, collective bargaining, employment contracts and employment standards.
+She advises public and private sector employers on a wide-range of labour and employment issues, with particular focus on grievance and interest arbitration, collective bargaining, human rights and accommodation, workplace investigations, wrongful dismissal employment litigation, employment contracts and employment standards.

 As an advocate, Julia has represented employers before labour arbitrators, the Ontario Human Rights Tribunal, the Ontario Labour Relations Board, the Superior Court of Justice, and the Small Claims Court.